 Done With Mirrors was released in November 1985 to mixed reviews and less-than-triumphant sales.
 Although the album wasn't the huge hit it was hoped for, the shows were very well-attended, ranking among the highest-grossing tours of that year.
 Then, in July 1986, something happened that would forever change Aerosmith's fortunes.

-Rappers Run-D.M.C. had recorded their own take on the "Walk This Way," and brought in Tyler and Perry to guest on the track.
+Rappers Run-D.M.C. recorded their own take on the "Walk This Way," and brought in Tyler and Perry to guest on the track.
 They ended up with a huge hit on their hands, peaking on the Billboard Hot 100 at No. 4 and ultimately making the song a bigger hit that the original version a decade earlier.

 Between the success of the cover and their newly found sobriety, Aerosmith were ready for their biggest commercial triumphs yet.
-Permanent Vacation would mark the line between the ragged, outlaw rock and roll band and the highly stylized pop machine that enlisted outside writers and turned in more than a handful of power ballads.
+Permanent Vacation would mark the line between the ragged, outlaw rock 'n' roll band and the highly stylized pop machine that enlisted outside writers and turned in more than a handful of power ballads.
 The band would become healthy physically and financially in the process, but were never quite the same again.

 Aerosmith Albums Ranked